Dark Passion Play: Background and production

 "When I think back to it, it was such a crucial point to so many people, we didn't even realise back then but it showed us what we would be doing for the next year of our lives.
 We were never nervous about Anette, or the album being good, but we just couldn't tell how people would take it.
 Would they like Anette?
 Would they like the music?
 That was in the back of our minds all the time.
 And there was such a huge amount of money involved, over 800.000 euros, that we needed to sell at least a few albums to get going," Tuomas Holopainen recalled in 2008.
 According to Decibel, the album's studio bill was around US$680,000.

 The orchestral line-up featured 66 members from the London Philharmonic Orchestra, 32 singers from The Metro Voices and twelve gospel singers.
-The final mixing process spent more than 75 days at the Finnvox Studios in Kitee, Finland, the same place where Nightwish recorded all their previous albums.
+The final mixing process spent more than 75 days at the Finnvox Studios in Helsinki, Finland, the same place where Nightwish recorded all their previous albums.